jonaschlegel/archaeological-fields-and-methods/README.md

 - **[Mark Hoyle - Archaeological Illustration](https://markhoyle.com/)** (UK): Provides professional archaeological illustration services with over 20 years of experience in the field.
 - **[Das Kreativnetzwerk für Visualisierung - Archäologische Illustrationen](https://www.archaeologische-illustrationen.de/)** (Germany): Specializes in detailed reconstructions, 3D animations, explanatory videos, and infographics to convey archaeological concepts to a broad audience.
+- **[Oxford Archaeology – Illustration and Graphics](https://www.oxfordarchaeology.com/blog/illustration-and-graphics)** (UK): Provides comprehensive archaeological illustration services, including artifact drawings, site plans, and reconstructions, utilizing both traditional and digital techniques.
+- **[Archaëa – Illustration Studio](https://archaëa.com/)** (Italy): An illustration studio based in South Tyrol, focusing on archaeological illustrations across various domains.
+- **[Jona Schlegel – Archaeological Illustration and Communication](https://jonaschlegel.com/)** (Austria): Specializes in scientific communication, web design, and illustration, creating engaging content that makes science accessible and inclusive.

 #### Key Books/Articles

-- **Archaeological Illustration** by Lesley Adkins and Roy Adkins: A comprehensive guide covering the history, techniques, and applications of illustration in archaeology.
+- **Archaeological Illustration (Cambridge Manuals in Archaeology)** by Lesley Adkins and Roy Adkins (1989): A comprehensive guide covering the history, techniques, and applications of illustration in archaeology.
-- **Approaches to Archaeological Illustration: A Handbook** by Mélanie Steiner: Provides insights into various methods and challenges in archaeological illustration, serving as a valuable resource for students and professionals.
+- **[Approaches to Archaeological Illustration: A Handbook](https://woolmerforest.org.uk/E-Library/A/Approaches%20to%20Archaeological%20Illustration%20%20Handbook.pdf)** by Mélanie Steiner (2005): Provides insights into various methods and challenges in archaeological illustration, serving as a valuable resource for students and professionals.
-- **Archaeological Illustration and Publication** by E. B. Banning: Discusses the role of illustrations in archaeological publications and the conventions used in artifact depiction.
+- **[Archaeological Illustration and Publication](https://www.researchgate.net/publication/343248821_Archaeological_Illustration_and_Publication)** chapter **The Archaeologist's Laboratory** in by E. B. Banning (2020): Discusses the role of illustrations in archaeological publications and the conventions used in artifact depiction.

 #### Journals/Journal Series